 - Works with “family offices” on governance matters pertaining to controlled companies, the structure and implementation of strategic investments, and the design and implementation of equity-based incentive plans for key personnel.

-- Represents stakeholders in distressed situations in the development and implementation of business restructurings and works with the firm’s Financial Restructuring & Creditors’ Rights Department on the corporate aspects of bankruptcy reorganization.
+- Represents stakeholders in distressed situations in the development and implementation of business restructurings and works with the firm’s Financial Restructuring & Creditors’ Rights Group on the corporate aspects of bankruptcy reorganization.

 Areas of Focus

 In conjunction with the firm’s engagement as counsel to the debtors in the chapter 11 liquidation of a major northeastern trucking company, Mr. Goldman was responsible for the Section 363 sale of a long-haul trucking company affiliate and the coordination of matters among 10 secure lenders incidental to the auction sale of in excess of 7,000 items of rolling stock.